Advice & Tips for Choosing a Contractor

-3.)
-Don’t automatically pick the low bidder.
-You’re not saving money at all if you get a sub-par job or substandard materials, or if the contractor installs shingles in a way that will void the manufacturer's warranty.
+- The contract should have the contractor's name, street address, (not just a P.O.
+Box) and phone number.
+Do not automatically pick the lowest bidder.
+You are not saving money if you receive a sub-par job or substandard materials, or if the contractor installs shingles in a way that will void the manufacturer's warranty.

-4. ) Check all bidders out with the Better Business Bureau.
-Insist that the contractor give you a list of references and make sure it contains customers who had work done recently and up to five or six years ago to make sure the work was completed.
-The more recent jobs will help you to make sure the company is still completing jobs in a timely, professional way.
-It's important to call the people listed as references and it will also validate that the company hadn’t made a phony list.
+- For all bidders, use the Better Business Bureau to obtain critical information.
+Insist that the contractor provide you with a list of references and make sure it contains customers who had work done recently and up to five or six years ago to make sure the work was completed.
+The more recent jobs will help ensure the company is still completing jobs in a timely, professional way.
+It's important to call the people listed as references and it will also validate that the company has not made a false list.

-5.)
-Ask for business or supplier references.
-A contractor who’s having trouble paying bills could have trouble finishing your job.
+- Ask for business or supplier references.
+A contractor who is having trouble paying bills could have trouble finishing your job.

-6.)
-Verify that the company has current liability insurance and worker's compensation insurance.
-Ask to see the certificates then check with the insurer.
+- Verify that the company has current liability insurance and worker's compensation insurance.
+Ask to see their certificates and then check with the insurer.
 You can check worker's compensation coverage by calling the State Bureau of Worker's Compensation at 1-800-664-6292.

-9.)
-Never pay a contractor in full in advance.
-If you absolutely must pay a deposit, keep it at half or less owing of the total price.
+- Never pay a contractor in full in advance.
+If you absolutely must pay a deposit, keep it at half or less of the total price.
 If possible, arrange to pay for the job on completion.

-10.)
-Never hire someone who shows up at your door offering you a bargain because he’s already working in the neighborhood or has left over materials from another job.
+- Never hire someone who shows up at your door offering you a bargain because he/she is already working in the neighborhood or has leftover materials from another job.